Melbourne College of Hair and Beauty is a VET Student Loans approved course provider.

 In accordance with VET guidelines, students will not be charged any fine, penalty or fee for withdrawal.
 There are no administrative or financial barriers imposed on students who wish to withdraw prior to the Census Day.
 Students will not remain enrolled from the date of notification of withdrawal or cancellation and if a student wishes to enrol in subsequent VET units of study they must re-enrol in accordance with MCOHB’s enrolment procedures.

 To withdraw correctly, you must complete an official withdrawal form.
-You can submit it to MCOHB in person, by scanned email image, or post to Level 1, 244 Flinders Street, Melbourne, VIC 3000.
+You can submit it to MCOHB in person, by scanned email image, or post to Level 1, 1 Star Crescent, Docklands, VIC 3008.